 — fresh, unprocessed fruits or vegetables;

 — commercially repackaged food that is not potentially hazardous.

 A Producer who wishes to sell non-exempt products ( for example: poultry, eggs, cheese, and meat) at the Market needs to: be verified as an approved source; meet all labeling requirements; and obtain any necessary license to sell retail from their local (county or city) health department.

 9. Scales must be accepted and sealed by the Ohio Department of Consumer Affairs and approved by the City of Cleveland Division of Weights and Measurers.
 Unsealed or unregistered scales may be subject to confiscation by City inspectors.

 10. Clean your sales area and take home all refuse at the end of your sales day.
 If you are selling readily consumable items, provide an approved receptacle for used wrappers, napkins, etc. Failure to clean your site will result in a $25 fine payable to North Union Farmers Market within a week of being cited.
 Failure to pay the fine may result in expulsion from the Market.

 11. If you cannot attend the Market, 48-hour notice must be given.
 Failure to do so will result in being charged for the Market space and/or the suspension or termination of your Market assignment.

 12. The Board reserves the right to admit or to reject any Farmer for any reasons not prohibited by law.

-	Adopted by the North Union Farmers Market Board of Trustees on May 25, 1995; Revisions Approved By The Board on January 23, 2006.
+Adopted by the North Union Farmers Market Board of Trustees on May 25, 1995; Revisions Approved By The Board for 2016.